circumflexin/Climate-Envelope/README.md

 # Climate-Envelope
-Automated climate envelope model in Python
+Automated climate envelope modelling using Python to drive ArcGIS